Sea Kayaking Expeditions: Best Multi-Day Routes 2026

 Planning Your First Multi-Day Sea Kayaking Trip

 Start with a 3-day route in sheltered water with multiple exit points.
-Abel Tasman in New Zealand, the Croatian coast, or the Scottish Inner Hebrides are ideal first trips.
-Build up to longer, more exposed routes as your skills and confidence develop.
+Abel Tasman, the Croatian coast, or the Scottish Inner Hebrides are ideal first trips.
+Build toward longer, more exposed routes as your skills and confidence develop.

-Book well in advance for popular routes (Abel Tasman in January, Lofoten in July) as kayak rental availability is limited.
-Bring your own dry suit or wetsuit if paddling in cold water, as rental options for these items are often limited and poorly fitting.
+Book well in advance for popular routes — Abel Tasman in January, Lofoten in July — as kayak rental availability is limited.
+Bring your own dry suit or wetsuit if paddling in cold water; rental options for these items are often limited and poorly fitting.

 The Joy of Kayak Camping